 Courtesie has a large network of experienced, native (sworn) interpreters, specialised in a wide range of disciplines.
-Whether it is about introducing new products, entering foreign markets, entering into joint ventures or setting up local branches, our interpreters will help you ensure that your essential personal contacts are successful.
+Whether it is about introducing new products, entering foreign markets, entering into joint ventures or setting up local branches, our interpreters will help you ensure that your personal contacts are essential and successful.

 Courtesie distinguishes three different types of interpreters:

 A whisper interpreter translates (whispers) while the speaker is talking.
 So, the speaker can continue talking and the listener can follow what is being said as the conversation unfolds.
 This style of interpreting is often used by notaries for a deed transfer or in other small meetings.